Last updated on July 28th, 2023

 Uses of Glimepiride and Metformin

 Glimepiride helps in combating type 2 diabetes.
 This drug will only help lower blood sugar in people whose bodies naturally produce insulin and is ineffective in diabetes mellitus type 1.
-Doctors recommend having these medicines along with a healthy diet and adequate exercising.
+Doctors recommend having these medicines along with a healthy diet and adequate exercise.

 This medicine can be used with insulin or other types of diabetes medicines to help control your high blood sugar.